 Northern California Hidden Gems Weekend Road Trip

-Northern California has many incredible destinations that are off-the-beaten-path.
-This weekend road trip will take you to Lassen Volcanic National Park, a lesser known national park with geothermal features.
+Northern California has a number of incredible off-the-beaten-path destinations.
+This weekend road trip itinerary will take you to Lassen Volcanic National Park, a lesser known national park with geothermal features.
 Next you will visit the beautiful Burney Falls and McCloud Falls.
-To finish your weekend road trip in northern California you should do a hike near Mount Shasta to enjoy the wilderness in this area.
-Continue reading for more details on how to visit these hidden gems in northern California.
+Another hidden gem in Northern California is the area around Mount Shasta which has many hiking trails with great views.
+Continue reading to plan your road trip to see these hidden gems in northern California.

 How to get to Lassen Volcanic National Park and other California hidden gems